Emmet G. Sullivan: US v Flynn

 On July 9, Judge Sullivan asked the entire U.S. Court of Appeals for the District of Columbia Circuit to review the June 24 decision, saying the panel's decision represented a "dramatic break from precedent".
 On July 20, 2020, Flynn filed his response to Judge Sullivan's request for the full court to review the panel decision to order the criminal charges dismissed.
 By Order dated July 30, 2020, the full court granted Judge Sullivan's request and scheduled oral argument for August 11, 2020.
 In addition to vacating the June 24, 2020 panel decision, the Order directs all parties to be prepared to "address whether there are 'no other adequate means to attain the relief' desired" (citation omitted).
 On August 11, the full appeals court heard arguments from the DOJ and from Flynn's attorney.
 On August 31, the appeals court declined to order dismissal of Flynn's prosecution.
 In an en banc hearing, eight of the D.C.
 Circuit judges ruled in favor of allowing Sullivan to adjudicate the case.
-Only the two judges who ruled in favor of Flynn in June 2020, appointed by Presidents George W. Bush and Donald J. Trump ruled against the decision.
+Only the two judges who ruled in favor of Flynn in June 2020, appointed by Presidents George W. Bush and Donald Trump ruled against the decision.
 In their dissent, they reversed their earlier position that the case should not be taken from Sullivan and assigned to another judge.

 On November 25, 2020, Trump issued Flynn a full presidential pardon.
 On December 8, 2020, Judge Sullivan dismissed the case as moot because of the presidential pardon.
 In his 43-page opinion he commented that the pardon was "extraordinarily broad", noted that such a pardon does not render the recipient "innocent", and pointed out that acceptance of a pardon implies an admission of guilt.

 A man who left a graphic death threat on Sullivan's voicemail during the Flynn proceeding was sentenced in July 2021 to 18 months in prison.